TMM-TUDA/Automatic-wannier-flow/README.md

 1) Paste the files within the directory you want to perform the calculation.
 2) POSCAR file suitable for VASP calculation should be included in the directory.
 3) Modify the file 'input_parameters.py' based on your system
-4) Modify the file 'vasp_input_hte_cif.py' from line 344-362 based on your operating system
+4) Modify the lines 344-362 of the file 'vasp_input_hte_cif.py' based on your operating system

 For detailed explanation read Notes.pdf